 The government has therefore decided that all infant pupils in Reception, Year 1 and Year 2 should be offered a universal infant free school meal.

 We believe that the school lunchtime is a great opportunity for all children to sit down together and enjoy their healthy and tasty meal, while developing their social skills.
 We therefore hope that all parents will take up the free offer.
 You will need to register with your child's school in order for your child to get the free meal.

 We ask that all parents of pupils in Reception, Year 1 and Year 2 register their child for Universal Infant Free School Meals.
 This is important so that schools can continue to attract Pupil Premium, which is worth up to £1,300 a year per eligible pupil.

 Help and support

-Write to us at: Admissions and Information Service, Newcastle City Council, room 225, Civic Centre, Newcastle upon Tyne, NE1 8QH
+Write to us at: Newcastle City Council, Admissions and Information Service, Room 225, Barras Bridge, Civic Centre, Newcastle upon Tyne, NE1 8QH